fynbosmoney/gnap-spc-extension/draft-ozdemir-gnap-spc-extension.md

 }
 ~~~

-# Authenticating User {#authenticate-user}
+## Authenticating User {#authenticate-user}

-In response to the AS's grant request response, the client should initiate the authentication ceremony performing the steps as specified in {{-SPC}}.
-The client instance should decode the `challenge` and each credential from `credential_ids` using base64url and convert them to a buffer for input into the browser API.
+When the client instance receives an `spc` interaction response from the AS, the client instance SHOULD initiate the authentication ceremony performing the steps as specified in {{SPC}}.
+When performing this ceremony, the client instance decodes the `challenge` and each credential from `credential_ids` using base64url and convert them to a buffer for input into the browser API.
+When the authentication ceremony is complete, the client instance will have access to the response data from the ceremony to be returned to the AS.

-# Completing Interaction {#complete-interaction}
+## Completing Interaction {#complete-interaction}

-The client completes the interaction by posting the output of the SPC authentication ceremony to the grant continuation URI.
-The body of the continuation request is an object with a single property `public_key_cred`.
+Once the authentication ceremony is complete, the client instance continues the grant request by calling the grant continuation URI.
+The client instance includes a body in the grant continuation request including a field named `public_key_cred`:

-The client **MUST** encode each property of the Web Authentication Assertion object {{-WebAuthn}} returned from a successful authentication ceremony using base64url and store these as properties of the `public_key_cred` object.
+`public_key_cred` (object):
+: The results of the SPC authentication ceremony in response to the AS, to be used by the AS to authorize the request.

+The `public_key_cred` object contains the following fields as defined by the Web Authentication Assertion object {{WebAuthn}}:

 `clientDataJSON` (string):
 : `clientDataJSON` property from Web Authentication Assertion object.
 This **MUST** be encoded using base64url. **REQUIRED**.